dperetti/Django-SmartDBStorage/README.md

         'smartdbstorage'
     )

-From the command line:

-    ./manage.py syncdb
-    ./manage.py migrate smartdbstorage

-In ``settings.py``, it's a good idea to set global defaults:
+In `settings.py`, it's a good idea to set global defaults:

     SMARTDBSTORAGE_SERVE_DIRECTLY = False  # when accessed from the web files are either served directly or extracted to another file storage
     SMARTDBSTORAGE_EXTRACTION_STORAGE = DEFAULT_FILE_STORAGE

-In your ``urls.py``, add the following:
+In your `urls.py`, add the following:

     (r'^some_prefix/', include('smartdbstorage.urls', namespace='smart_db_storage')),